Ethnic Rhinoplasty in Brazil: Nasal surgery that respects your identity

 First week

 Swelling peaks around the second to third day and begins to gradually decrease.
-The internal splints and external immobilization are removed between the fifth and seventh day in the office.
+The internal splints and external nasal splint are removed between the fifth and seventh day in the office.
 It is an exciting moment - it is when you will see the shape of your new nose for the first time, still swollen, but already with the overall shape defined.

 First month